Chryseisliu/rl-env-p/README.md

 ## Quickstart

-I can run the evaluator against the included example patches with:
+You can run the evaluator against the included example patches with:

 ```bash
 python3 run_eval.py simple_examples/example_bad.patch